 Responsible for the licensing and inspection of all food vending machine locations in the Cities of Columbus and Worthington.

 If needed, enforcement measures are taken to ensure the safety of the food being sold.
 When critical violations are found during regular inspections or complaint investigations, enforcement actions may be necessary.

 Online Inspection Results of Licensed Businesses

-Online posting of inspection reports is a service provided to inform of the health and safety status of licensed businesses in Columbus and Worthington.
-Inspection results appear approximately two weeks following the inspection.
+Online posting of inspection results is a service provided to inform of the health and safety status of licensed businesses in Columbus and Worthington.

 Effective June 16, 2021, a new ordinance was enacted to reduce health risks associated with sugar consumption.
 The new law requires restaurants to make healthy drinks - water, low-fat milk and 100% fruit juices - the default options offered with restaurant kids' meals.
 For more information on this ordinance, please review this information sheet.